Table of Contents

 What Are Shell Companies?

-FinCEN Oversight of Virtual Currencies
+How FinCEN Applies to Virtual Currencies

 - Check cashers